nginxinc/nginx-ingress-workshops/Plus/labs/lab1/readme.md

 - Opening the LabGuide from GitHub
 - Establish RDP connection and login to the Jumphost
-- Open VisualStudio Code, using the `NginxPlus NIC Workshop vs-code workspace` shortcut, located on the desktop of the Jumphost:
+- Open VisualStudio Code, using the `NGINXPlus NIC Workshop vs-code workspace` shortcut, located on the desktop of the Jumphost:

 Locate the **`Ubuntu-Jumphost`** component and click on the **`ACCESS`** dropdown link.